bangadang/stackIT/FS25/Dataengineering.md

 - variety of formats
 - typical issues:
 	- parsing text into fields (separator issues)
-§ naming conventions: NYC vs New York
+	-  naming conventions: NYC vs New York
-§ missing required field (e.g., no SSN)
+	-  missing required field (e.g., no SSN)
-§ different representations (2 vs Two)
+	- different representations (2 vs Two)
-§ fields too long (get truncated)
+	- fields too long (get truncated)
-§ primary key violation (two people with the same social security number)
+	- primary key violation (two people with the same social security number)
-§ redundant records (exact match or other)
+	- redundant records (exact match or other)
-§ formatting issues – especially dates
+	- formatting issues – especially dates
-§ licensing issues or privacy keep you from using the data as you would like
+	- licensing issues or privacy keep you from using the data as you would like
+## Levensthein distance Shortest Edit Distance
 ## Operational Database vs Data Warehouse
 ### OLTP
 - Online Transaction Processing.